fugu-chop/launch_school/rb100_programming_backend_prep/introduction_to_programming_with_ruby/notes/6_arrays.md

 a
 => [1, 2, 3, 4]
 ```
 If we want to filter specific elements from an array, we can use the `select` method.
-This method iterates over an array and *returns a new array* that includes any items that __return true__ to the expression provided.
+This method iterates over an array and *returns a new array* that includes items based on the *truthiness* of the block's return value.

+If the block's return value is always "truthy", then all of the elements will be selected and placed in a __new__ collection.
 This allows us to save the new returned array to a variable.

 Again, we can use the bang operator (`!`) to make these changes permanent.
 ```